 "During the constitutional review, members of the public wanted the entire judiciary to go home," Mboya said.
-The drafters of the 2010 constitution seriously considered removing all serving judicial officers and requiring them to reapply, with no guarantee they would return to the bench.
+The drafters of the 2010 constitution considered removing all serving judicial officers and requiring them to reapply, with no guarantee they would return to the bench.
 Although they eventually opted against such a drastic measure, the document created a clear mandate for judicial reform.

-The 2010 constitution required the courts to deliver justice to all Kenyans, regardless of economic or social status, and without delay or undue regard for technicalities.12 It also restructured the institution, bringing in new leadership through the creation of the Supreme Court and reconstituting the Judicial Service Commission to make it independent of the executive branch.
+The 2010 constitution required that the courts deliver justice to all Kenyans regardless of economic or social status and without delay or undue regard for technicalities.
+12 It also restructured the institution, bringing in new leadership through the creation of the Supreme Court and reconstituting the Judicial Service Commission to make it independent of the executive branch.

-The new constitution passed a national referendum in August 2010 with 68% of the vote.13 Following its passage, in mid-2011, the Judicial Service Commission, president, and parliament chose a new chief justice through a far more open process than before.
+The new constitution passed in a national referendum in August 2010 with 68% of the vote.
+13 A few months later, in mid-2011, the Judicial Service Commission, the president, and parliament chose a new chief justice through a far more open process than before.
 There was a public call for applications, and candidates were interviewed on live television.
-The president appointed the final candidate based on the commission's recommendation and with the approval of the legislature.
+The president appointed the final candidate based on the commission's recommendation and with approval by the legislature.